Pierre-Bouquet/LSTM_GHI_Forecasting/README.md

 ### GHI Raw Data

 GHI data in .csv measured on DESL laboratory roof from 2016 to 2021 with a sampling frequency of 10s.
-Contains Nans and outliers
+Contains Nans and outliers.

 ### GHI Cleaned and Sampled Data